boto/boto3/docs/source/guide/quickstart.rst

     for bucket in s3.buckets.all():
         print(bucket.name)

 You can also upload and download binary data.
-For example, the following uploads a new file to S3, assuming that the bucket ``my-bucket`` already exists::
+For example, the following code uploads a new file to S3, assuming that the bucket ``my-bucket`` already exists::

     # Upload a new file